Comprehensive Authorization & Access Control Guide#

 | Authorization (AuthZ) | Are you allowed to do this? | BOLA, BFLA, privilege escalation |

 Broken access control has been the #1 OWASP Top 10 vulnerability since 2021 and remains at the top in the 2025/2026 lists.
-It appears in roughly 94% of tested applications and is responsible for more paid bug bounty reports than any other category on HackerOne.
+The 2021 dataset showed 94% of tested applications with some form of BAC, with 318k+ occurrences across 34 mapped CWEs — more than any other category.
+The 2025 update reports 100% of applications tested had some form of broken access control.
+BOLA has simultaneously held the #1 spot in the OWASP API Security Top 10 from 2019 through 2023.
+BAC is responsible for more paid bug bounty reports than any other category on HackerOne, and BOLA accounts for approximately 40% of all API attacks.

 Why it dominates: